DataDog/hiring-engineers/answers.md

 ### Visualizing Data:

-First, we can use the API to make a timeboard, but I made a conscious decision not to overengineer the API call.
+* First, we can use the API to make a timeboard, but I made a conscious decision not to overengineer the API call.
 The use case here that immediately comes to mind is to spawn a timeboard when you detect something bad in monitoring, and since I didn't have the facility to know very well all the knobs and dials for color, size, etc.

 	The timeboard contains:

 	* The "customtest" metric scoped over the host
 	* The MySQL CPU Time with the anomaly function applied
 	* The "customtest" metric summed up for an hour

-*note* Setting the timeboard to 5 minutes is not intuitive.
+* *Note*  Setting the timeboard to 5 minutes is not intuitive.
 Even rigging the URL doesn't always work, and you can't select anything more fine grained than a day with the UI.
 You can select an hour and then play back.
 It isn't in the documentation I could find anywhere.
 I finally found it from the datadog twitter feed...

 <img src="images/timeboard_5min.png">

-I took a snapshot of one of the graphs and sent myself a copy.
+* I took a snapshot of one of the graphs and sent myself a copy.

 <img src="images/graph_email_5min.png">

 * **Anomaly Graphs**  This highlights (by default, in gray), the area where the values are "expected to be" and in red the ones that look "anomalous"